kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 find .githooks -type f -exec ln -sf ../../{} .git/hooks/ \;
 ```

-Since we can reference other files (and even load nuget packages) in our csx we are first going create a couple of files so we can have code-reuse between the hooks.
+Since we can reference other files (and even load nuget packages) in our csx we will first create a couple of files so we can have code-reuse between the hooks.

 Create a file called **logger.csx**